 The next day my greatest baking wish came true.
 I am getting choked up as I write this.
 I baked with Dorie Greenspan.
 We each made a recipe from our new books for a Live IG event at Thefeedfeed (you can watch it here).
 This date was organized by Kevin Masse and it was the most satisfying and joyous event of my career.
 Dorie’s work is what I hold as the highest mark of cookbooks and her newest is no exception.
 She made a Salmon Rillettes from Everyday Dorie and I made a cracker lavash and round braided challah from Holiday and Celebration Bread in Five Minutes a Day.
 We baked, laughed and ate; I left that studio beaming.
 Dorie is humble, kind, generous, and exudes joy, the baking date of my dreams.

 And, last, but not least, it’s my Birthday!!
 The Gold Standard Devil’s Food Bundt Cake is simple, but one of my very favorites.
 I usually pair the cake with cream cheese frosting, but I wanted something a bit more elegant to mark these occasions, so I poured a shiny ganache over the top and draped the top with gold.
-You can watch me make this cake and enter to win on my instagram account.

 The Gold Standard Devil’s Food Bundt Cake